AdobeDocs/campaign-standard.en/help/automating/using/transfer-file.md

 >[!NOTE]
 >
 >If the activity is not executed again, its folder will not be checked nor purged.
 With this in mind, be cautious when transferring large files.

+## Output variables {#output-variables}

+The **[!UICONTROL Transfer file]** activity generates event variables as output, that you can leverage in other activities, for example to check the number of downloaded files using a [Test](../../automating/using/test.md) activity.

+Note that event variables can also be passed to another workflow using an external signal (see [Customizing a workflow with external parameters](../../automating/using/customizing-workflow-external-parameters.md)).

+Avaiable output variables are:

+* **[!UICONTROL fileName]**: name of the transferred files.
+* **[!UICONTROL filesCount]**: number of transferred files.